Jersey (2022 film): Production

 Speculations for a remake of the Telugu film Jersey (2019) began soon after its release.
 Later it was reported that Shahid Kapoor has been roped in to star as the lead actor while Shraddha Kapoor was considered for the female lead.
 In August 2019, Kannada actress Rashmika Mandanna was considered to play the female lead in this film and it will be her Hindi debut film.
 Official announcement was made on 14 October that year, confirming all the cast and crew.
 But later Mrunal Thakur was finalised to cast in the movie Shahid's father Pankaj Kapur was roped in to portray Coach Murthy.
 The principal photography commenced on 14 December 2019 in Chandigarh.

 While filming in January 2020, it was reported that Shahid Kapoor received thirteen stitches during a scene, though he later recovered.
 The filming was halted in March 2020 due to the COVID-19 pandemic.
 The filming was resumed in October 2020, production moved to Dehradun and filming took place at the all-boys' boarding school, The Doon School, and Kasiga School.
 Doon's cricket grounds, buildings and pavilion feature in the film and the trailer.
 The final schedule of the film took place at the Mohali Stadium in Punjab, and strict bio bubbles and quarantine rules were put in place for the safety of cast and crew.
 The filming wrapped up on 14 December 2020.

 Music

 The film's songs are composed by Sachet–Parampara while the lyrics are written by Shellee.
 The film score is composed by Anirudh Ravichander who composed the score and soundtrack for the original Telugu version.
 The film version of 'Jind Meriye' is sung by Javed Ali.
-'Maiyya Mainu' second version was sung by Parampara Tandon.
+'Maiyya Mainu' second version was sung by Sakshi Holkar.